On Emergent Social World Models -- Evidence for Functional Integration of Theory of Mind and Pragmatic Reasoning in Language Models: Introduction

-Theory of Mind (ToM) refers to the capability to attribute mental states---unobservable, latent properties such as beliefs or desires---to oneself and other agents, and plays a fundamental role in social cognition, enabling individuals to interpret others' behavior as causally driven by these mental states \citep{wimmer1983beliefs, beaudoin2020systematic}.
-A longstanding tradition in philosophy, linguistics, and cognitive science conceptualizes linguistic behavior as a specialized form of goal-directed action \cite{Grice1975:Logic-and-Conve}, such that understanding language is, in principle, structurally similar to interpreting non-linguistic actions.
-Indeed, evidence from cognitive neuroscience indicates that overlapping neural substrates support both Theory of Mind and pragmatic reasoning \cite{SaxeKanwisher2003:People-thinking,bosco2017neural,hauptman2023non}.
+We here address this big-picture question with a concrete case study on the relationship between LMs' capacities for (i) Theory of Mind reasoning and (ii) pragmatic reasoning.
+Theory of Mind (ToM) refers to the capability to attribute mental states---unobservable, latent properties such as beliefs or desires---to oneself and other agents, and plays a fundamental role in social cognition \citep{beaudoin2020systematic} and pragmatic language use \citep{Grice1975:Logic-and-Conve, goodman2016pragmatic}.
+Evidence from cognitive neuroscience indicates that humans indeed have, at least to some extent, shared functional mechanisms, namely, overlapping neural substrates supporting both Theory of Mind and pragmatic reasoning \cite{SaxeKanwisher2003:People-thinking,bosco2017neural,hauptman2023non}.

 What holds for human cognition need not, of course, generalize to LMs.
 Nothing in their architecture explicitly enforces structural similarity to human solutions for functional language abilities.
-Nevertheless, if shared computational principles govern linguistic and non-linguistic social reasoning in humans, efficient compression principles might favor cross-purposing internal mechanisms across these domains in stochastic learners as well.
+Nevertheless, if shared computational mechanisms govern linguistic and non-linguistic social reasoning in humans, efficient compression principles might favor cross-purposing internal mechanisms across these domains in stochastic learners as well.
 We therefore formulate two contrasting hypotheses.
 The \textbf{functional specialization} hypothesis holds that LMs use different computational mechanisms for pragmatic and ToM-reasoning.
 In contrast, the \textbf{functional integration} hypothesis maintains that computational mechanisms for pragmatic and ToM-reasoning are shared, at least in substantial part.

+We explore whether LMs exhibit functional specialization or functional integration through evidence from behavioral evaluations and causal-mechanistic experiments.
+The latter builds on recent work by \citet{alkhamissi-etal-2025-llm} on \textit{functional localization} inspired from cognitive neuroscience which identifies subsets of neurons in LMs supporting performance on target tasks \cite[cf.,][]{duan-etal-2025-unveiling,hanna2025formal}.
+While their work did not find strong evidence for functional ToM localization based on a very small data set, we do find causal evidence for it based on a much larger data set which is part of this paper's contribution.